Green is the new black

 The packaging that Henkel develops is designed to be easily sorted and recycled and the company is continuously working toward using more recycled material in their product packaging.

 One stand-out factor regarding sustainable products is the ethical sourcing of ingredients which is gaining more and more importance.
 Not only has Henkel been involved in sourcing ingredients responsibly, but also invested in small-holder farmers.
 By working with the organization Solidaridad, the company has supported small-holder palm oil farmers in South America, Africa and Asia and guar farmers with Solvay’s Sustainable Guar Initiative in India.
 In both cases, the farmers receive training in seeding, culturing and harvesting their crops under sustainable and fair working conditions.

-Life cycle analysis has shown that the consumer use phase contributes up to 90 percent of the total carbon footprint of cosmetic products, most of which stems from heating water for showering.
+Life cycle analysis has shown that the consumer use phase contributes to up to 90 percent of the total carbon footprint of cosmetic products, most of which stems from heating water for showering.
+Sustainable consumption behavior consequently holds great potential for reducing environmental impact.
 Although Henkel, as a manufacturer, is responsible for producing products sustainably, it is also the responsibility of the end users to make their use of these products more sustainable and create even less CO2 emissions.
 One way to boost more sustainable consuming behaviors is the Be smarter, Save water initiative at Henkel, which encourages consumers to turn off their water faucets when they are brushing their teeth and taking shorter showers.
-To support this endeavour, Beauty Care has developed water saving products such as dry shampoo and leave-in conditioner that reduce the amount of time consumers will need to spend in the shower, therefore using less water overall.
+To support this endeavor, Beauty Care has developed water saving products such as dry shampoo and leave-in conditioner that reduce the amount of time consumers will need to spend in the shower, therefore using less water overall.
 Solutions like these help people live well because they generate value, while also using fewer resources.